 In 2016, the Company broke our 2015 records and again continued to reach new highs.
-On a consolidated basis, GL improved net profit by 42.23% compared to 2015 and continued to enjoy exponential growth in Laos, where profit increased by more than 750%.
-We now have more than 150 POS in Laos and more than 250 POS in Cambodia.
+On a consolidated basis, GL improved net profit by 42.23% compared to 2015.
 We also expanded into three new markets: Indonesia, Sri Lanka, and Myanmar.
-In Indonesia, we expanded organically and achieved profitability during the very first quarter there.
-In Sri Lanka and Myanmar, we entered those markets via acquisition with Commercial Credit and Finance PLC and BG Microfinance Myanmar Co respectively.
+In Indonesia, we expanded organically and in Sri Lanka and Myanmar, we entered those markets via acquisition with Commercial Credit and Finance PLC and BG Microfinance Myanmar Co respectively.
 Additionally, we acquired part of a Singaporean company, Began Innovation Technology Pte, to position us with additional knowledge and skills to further expand into the Myanmar market.
-We will continue to focus on growing in our current markets and expand operations globally to further diversify and reduce risk.